bestmustard/Determinants-of-Political-Support-in-the-United-States/README.md

 ## Overview

-This repo is an analysis on how various demographics affect voter data.
+This repo is an analysis on how various demographics determine political affiliation specifically based on the 2020 US presidential election.
+Data was obtained from the 2020 Cooperative Election Study (CES), cleaned and analysed in order to fit a logistic regression model.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from CCES 2020.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.